Fattoresaimon/i2cencoder/Arduino Library/README.md

 Return the PWM value of the LED B (reg:0x0F).

 #### int32_t readCounterLong(void)
-Retrun the counter value in the format **int32_t**, bye reading all the 4 byte of the counter registers (reg:0x02 0x03 0x04 0x05).
+Return the counter value in the format **int32_t**, bye reading all the 4 byte of the counter registers (reg:0x02 0x03 0x04 0x05).

 #### int16_t readCounterInt(void)
-Retrun the counter value in the format **int16_t**, bye reading the 2 LSB byte of the counter registers (reg:0x04 0x05).
+Return the counter value in the format **int16_t**, bye reading the 2 LSB byte of the counter registers (reg:0x04 0x05).
 Useful when the counter register is between the values -32768 to 32767

 #### int8_t readCounterByte(void)
-Retrun the counter value in the format **int8_t**, bye reading the LSB byte of the counter registers (reg:0x05).
+Return the counter value in the format **int8_t**, bye reading the LSB byte of the counter registers (reg:0x05).
 Useful when the counter register is between the values -128 to 127

 #### int32_t readMax(void)